-Edited by Anonymous, Neo Mann, Charmed, Lynn and 5 others
+Edited by Neo Mann, Charmed, Lynn, Graeme and 4 others

 Why not parent by spanking and hitting your child?
 The answer is simple.
 When they are young physical discipline works because it feeds into our most basic learning mechanism.
 "Don't do that because it hurts."
 While that level of training is good at a very early age (in the opinion of this middle-aged dad of four, with the oldest being 18), it is not effective to teach and guide a child as they get older.
 You can't spank a 20-year-old child So what do you do?